-In 1997, the First Instance Court ordered the newspaper to pay 700,000.00 reais, holding that “the newspaper did not adopt the necessary reservations in order to preserve the moral integrity of the plaintiff”.
-The Court referred to the historical controversy over the Brazilian dictatorial regime and the general Amnesty Law (in relation to both the perpetrators and enemies of the dictatorial state) as reasons why the newspaper should have been especially cautious about the publication of the allegations.
-The Court accepted that an allegation of Zarattini’s guilt “was not supported on material grounds”, and so Zarattini’s public image was violated, justifying compensation.
+In 1997, the First Instance Court ordered the newspaper to pay Zarattini BRL 700,000.00, finding that “the newspaper did not adopt the necessary reservations in order to preserve the moral integrity of the plaintiff”. [p.
+4 of the First Instance Court’s decision] The Court referred to the historical controversy over the Brazilian dictatorial regime and the general Amnesty Act of 1979 (in relation to both the perpetrators and enemies of the dictatorial state) as reasons why the newspaper should have been especially cautious about the publication of the allegations.
+The Court accepted that the allegation of Zarattini’s guilt “was not supported on material grounds”, and so Zarattini’s public image was violated, which justified compensation. [p.
+4]

-The newspaper appealed the decision to the Second Instance of Pernambuco State Court (TJPE), which overturned the First Instance decision.
-That Court held that the right to honor and image must be compatible with the right to information and freedom of expression, in such a way that the article, “which only seeks to bring information”, can be considered abusive and cause injury to the person being reported “only when it treats the case lightly”.
-The publication of an interview with a third party about a “controversial” historical fact was not considered as “a defamatory matter or even harmful” to Zarattini.
-That Court stated that “the liability of communication vehicles occurs when it publishes news that it knows to be false” and that Diário de Pernambuco did not intend to harm Zarattini’s honor and morals.
-The Court concluded that, when weighing the conflicting constitutional values of the right to freedom of information and the right to the inviolability of one’s honor, the right to freedom of information should prevail, especially “given the unequivocal public interest brought upon by the case”.
+The newspaper appealed the decision to the Second Instance of Pernambuco State Court (TJPE), which overturned the First Instance Court decision.
+That Court held that the right to honor and image must be compatible with the rights to information and freedom of expression, in such a way that an article, “which only seeks to bring information” can be considered abusive and cause injury to the person being reported “only when it treats the case lightly”, that it when it does not give the subject matter the necessary respect. [p.
+17 of the Court of Justice decision] The publication of an interview with a third party about a “controversial” historical fact was not considered as “a defamatory matter or even harmful” to Zarattini. [p.
+20] The Court stated that “the liability of communication vehicles occurs when it publishes news that it knows to be false” and that Diário de Pernambuco did not intend to harm Zarattini’s honor and morals. [p.
+23] The Court concluded that, when weighing the conflicting constitutional values of the right to freedom of information and the right to the inviolability of one’s honor, the right to freedom of information should prevail, especially “given the unequivocal public interest brought upon by the case”. [p.
+25]

 Zarattini argued that his personality rights had been infringed by the false attribution of criminal activity to him (slander), which resulted in considerable moral damages.
 He argued that the investigations on the bomb explosion at the airport and the subsequent criminal prosecution had resulted in an acquittal.
-Zarattini added that the attack was conducted by “AP” and he was never a member of this organization.
+Zarattini added that the attack was conducted by an organization of which he was never a member.
 Zarattini submitted that the newspaper’s conduct was unlawful either by voluntary action or through negligence and imprudence, which raises a legal basis for seeking damages, under arts.
 186 and 927 of the Civil Code.

 Diário de Pernambuco argued that the publication was merely informative and that the interviewee’s statements were spontaneous, having occurred without any prompting from the reporter responsible for the interview.
 It submitted that holding newspaper companies accountable for third-party allegations in publications would unduly restrict the right to freedom of press.

-The Court stressed the need to respect the right to be forgotten “as a modern principle of civil liability”.
-It held that “unequivocal proof of the publication’s mala fides (bad faith) is unnecessary for liability”, and that the newspaper did not produce “fundamental proof that the interviewee effectively stated that the appellant had participated in the attack at Guararapes Airport”.
+The Superior Court of Justice emphasized that freedom of the press should be limited by the constitutional right to human dignity.
+It noted that it is possible for the news company to control the content of the interview and that “the facts narrated in the news article are covered by the Amnesty Act, inspired by the idea of social pacification”. [p.
+31] The Court stressed the need to respect the right to be forgotten “as a modern principle of civil liability”. [p.
+32] It held that “unequivocal proof of the publication’s mala fides (bad faith) is unnecessary for liability” [p.
+38], and that the newspaper did not produce “fundamental proof that the interviewee effectively stated that the appellant had participated in the attack at Guararapes Airport”. [p.
+41]

-The Court held that the newspaper “cannot neglect their commitment to the veracity of the facts or take a careless attitude when disclosing facts that may tarnish the moral integrity of third parties, especially when dealing with serious facts duly ascertained at their time”.
-It referred to the Enunciation no. 531, of the VI Journey of Civil Law of the Superior Court of Justice that stated: “The protection of the dignity of the human person in the information society includes the right to be forgotten”.
+The Superior Court of Justice held that the newspaper “cannot neglect their commitment to the veracity of the facts or take a careless attitude when disclosing facts that may tarnish the moral integrity of third parties, especially when dealing with serious facts duly ascertained at their time”. [p.
+29] It referred to the Enunciation (Decision) no. 531, of the VI Journey of Civil Law of the Superior Court of Justice that stated: “The protection of the dignity of the human person in the information society includes the right to be forgotten”. [p.
+37]

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.